 3) Juli’s recipe calls for a topping of grass-fed butter, coconut sugar, almond flour, cinnamon and pecans.
-Though it sounds delightful, I am not a huge fan of using butter, even if it is grass-fed, if it can be avoided.
+Though it sounds delightful, I tend to use butter sparingly, even if it is grass-fed.
+I quite regularly add it to my Bulletproof Coffee so I try to avoid it as best I can in other recipes.
 Experience has shown me that my intake of dairy signals an instant flare in mucous production and a drop in my immune system.
 I am not lactose intolerant but my body does not react well to dairy.
 Everyone’s different so go according to your own experience.
 If you are just starting your Paleo journey, however, I recommend avoiding butter and substituting Ghee in recipes, since it is butter without the dairy solids.
 So instead of Juli’s topping, I simply added some whole bananas that I sliced in half overtop of the bread.
 Not only will it impress the hell out of everyone who lays eyes on it, it doesn’t over-sweeten the Banana Bread, which is already sweet enough from the maple syrup.

 4) Juli’s recipe suggests a baking time of 50 min.
 Of course all ovens vary and effect cooking times.
 My Banana Bread took 1:10 to bake at 350F.
 I suggest setting the timer to 50 minutes and testing it with a thin wooden skewer or cake tester to see if it comes out clean after being inserted into the thickest part of the loaf.
 If it doesn’t come out clean, keep baking and retest every 6-7 minutes until it does.